Hahndorf Creek, near Hahndorf

 The water was fresh (salinity of 900 mg/L), moderately well oxygenated (57% saturation), and slightly cloudy, or turbid.
 It contained high concentrations of nutrients such as nitrogen (6 mg/L) and phosphorus (0.14 mg/L).

 While the potential for nuisance algal and plant growths exists with this sort of poor water quality, algae and plants were not abundant at the site.
 This was presumably due to the combined effect of a persistent but slight flow of water, and the dense shading (95%) provided by River Red Gums, exotic trees and woody weeds (hawthorn, blackberries and willows) lining the creek in the riparian zone.

 Vegetation in the surrounding area was mostly native eucalypt woodland over acacias and grasses.

 Special environmental features

 Pressures and management responses

-SA Water assess and undertake scheduled process improvement actions at wastewater treatment plants, with the aim to reduce environmental risk and ensure operations are compliant with EPA licence conditions.
+SA Water assess and undertake scheduled process improvement actions at the wastewater treatment plant, with the aim to reduce environmental risk and ensure operations are compliant with EPA licence conditions.